Pop Will Eat Itself: The RCA years: 1989–1993

-They released three albums on RCA.
-The first two (…This is This! and Cure for Sanity) were recorded with the aid of Flood, known for his work with Nine Inch Nails, U2 and Depeche Mode.
-The band toured extensively in the UK, Europe, and US, including appearances at Reading Festival.
-Their singles charted progressively higher, with every single release charting inside the UK Top Forty from 1990 until their final single release in 1994.
+Pop Will Eat Itself released three albums on RCA.
+The first two (This Is the Day...This Is the Hour...This Is This! and Cure for Sanity) were recorded with the aid of Flood, known for his work with Nine Inch Nails, U2 and Depeche Mode.
+The band toured extensively in the UK, continental Europe and the United States, including appearances at the Reading Festival.
+Their singles charted progressively higher, with each release charting inside the UK Top 40 from 1990 to 1994.

-On 1992's The Looks or the Lifestyle? the band recruited John "Fuzz" Townshend as their drummer to complement their pre-programmed drums.
+For the recording of the band's 1992 album The Looks or the Lifestyle?, Pop Will Eat Itself recruited John "Fuzz" Townshend as their drummer to complement their preprogrammed drums.
 The band had discussed adding a live drummer in 1990, but touring commitments made it impractical to do so until the band were able to break touring activity in late 1991 to commence recording.
 The album peaked at UK No. 15 and featured the Top 30 hit singles "Karmadrome" and "Bulletproof!"
-Despite healthy sales and widescale touring the band's biggest supporters at RCA had left the company by January 1993 and the remaining executives did not understand the band or their music, suggesting at one meeting that EMF 'write a hit' for them.
+Despite healthy sales and widescale touring, the band's most ardent supporters at RCA had left the company by January 1993, and the remaining executives struggled to understand the band and their music, once suggesting that EMF write a hit for them.
 The band was dropped from the label before the "Get the Girl!
-Kill the Baddies!" single was released.
-It went on to peak at number 9 in the UK Singles Chart, becoming the band's biggest hit and making the band at that time the highest charting act to appear on Top of the Pops without a record deal.
-In an attempt to recoup their investment, the label released a live album Live at Weird's Bar and Grill recorded in London in October 1992.
+Kill the Baddies!" single was released, but the song peaked at #9 in the UK Singles Chart, becoming the band's greatest hit and earning them the distinction as the highest-charting act to appear on Top of the Pops without a record deal.
+In an attempt to recoup their investment, the label released the live album Live at Weird's Bar and Grill, recorded in London in October 1992.